 What Is a Server?

-Let’s talk about this in basic terms: a web server is a powerful computer with two main jobs.
+Let’s talk about this in basic terms: web servers are powerful computers with two main jobs.

 First, it’s a fancy storage unit.
 Think of it like this: your website is made of a bunch of files, and those files need a physical space to live.
 When you sign up with a hosting company, you’re essentially renting a powerful and reliable storage space.

 Second, a web server returns requests through your web browser.
 When an inquisitive person goes to a web browser and types in a URL, the browser forms a connection with a web server and requests the page files that are linked to the URL.
-Then the server delivers those stored files to the searcher’s personal computer as a complete website.
+Then the server is essentially a data center that delivers those stored files to the searcher’s personal computer as a complete website.

 There are two behind-the-scene players that work as partners to get a website to show up on your screen properly: the browser and the web server.